 (Dual-listed with A B E 556).
 (Cross-listed with C R P).
 (3-0) Cr.
-3. F. Prereq: C R P 351 or C R P 551 or NREM 345 or NREM 546 or GEOL 552 Introduction to automated geoprocessing in Geographic Information Systems.
-Focus on learning scripting language and object-oriented programming, automation of custom-designed geoprocessing scripts, and application toward student research and/or interests.
+3. F. Prereq: C R P 351 or equivalent or permission of instructor Introduction to automated geoprocessing in Geographic Information Systems using Python.
+Focus on learning scripting language and objectoriented programming, automation of custom-designed geoprocessing scripts, and application toward student research and/or interests.